damunn/hubitat_envisalink/README.md

 Hubitat Envisalink Connection driver and Integration application, provides Hubitat integration with Envisalink.
 Visit http://www.eyez-on.com/ for more information on Envisalink.

 <b>NOTE: the original author of this has left the HE platform, thus this code is not supported.
-There is another integration which works and is documented [here](https://community.hubitat.com/t/release-envisalink-app-driver-for-vista-ademco-honeywell-alarm-via-smartthings-nodeproxy/9726/35).</b>

 **Prerequisites**